kittn/generator-kittn/app/templates/src/stash/images/css-images/svgonly/readme.txt

-SVG Images with out PNG Fallbacks come in this directory.
+Put your 'svg' Images in this Folder - only for SVGs without any Fallback Images.